MindSetLib/Insolver/docs/source/transformations.md

     Transforms vehicle power values.
 Values under `power_min` and over `power_max` will be grouped.
 Values between `power_min` and `power_max` will be grouped with step `power_step`.

 * class `TransformVehAgeGetFromIssueYear`:
-    Gets the age of the vehicles in years by year of issue and policy start dates.
+    Get the vehicles' age (in years) by year of issue and policy start dates.

 * class `TransformVehAge`:
-    Transforms vehicle age values in years.
+    Transforms vehicle age values (in years).
 Values over `veh_age_max` will be grouped.

 * class `TransformRegionGetFromKladr`:
     Gets the region number from KLADRs.